edercarloscosta/Istiolab/README.md

 A Client to the gRPC server consumption that triggers a call every 20 sec.

 ## Tech Stack
-- NET7 WebApi gRPC template
+- NET7 WebApi gRPC template as gRPC Server
-- NET7 Worker template
+- NET7 Worker template as gRPC Client

 ## The Environment
 - Docker